What’s the best home warranty company?

-While most companies will cover unknown pre-existing conditions, you can’t have an appliance covered if you or the company knows that it’s already broken.
+While most companies will cover unknown a pre-existing condition, you can’t have an appliance covered if you or the company knows that it’s already broken.
 This is why it’s a good idea to think about purchasing home warranty coverage before your appliances break.

 Another important rule to pay attention to?

 Most companies impose a 15 to 30 day waiting period before coverage can begin.
 There are, however, exceptions to this rule.
 For instance, if you have a home warranty that is ending soon, you may be able to begin on the date your coverage stops.

 It’s important to read the fine print of your contract.
 Each company will have very specific coverage details.

 While all will most likely cover your refrigerator, not all of them will cover wear and tear on the gasket that seals it.
 Typically the more expensive the plan, the more it covers but this is not always the case.